camunda/camunda-docs/docs/components/connectors/introduction.md

 Users interacting with Connectors may only need to understand the configuration options exposed by the Connector Template in the properties panel.

-Connectors are available in three categories - [out-of-the-box (OOTB)](./out-of-the-box-connectors/available-connectors-overview.md), [Connector Templates](manage-connector-templates.md), and custom via the [Connector SDK](./custom-built-connectors/connector-sdk.md).
+Connectors are available [out-of-the-box (OOTB)](./out-of-the-box-connectors/available-connectors-overview.md) and come with [Connector Templates](manage-connector-templates.md) which customize how a BPMN element is shown, and how it can be configured by process developers.
+Connector templates are a specific kind of [element templates](/components/modeler/desktop-modeler/element-templates/about-templates.md), which can also be used when creating custom Connectors via the [Connector SDK](./custom-built-connectors/connector-sdk.md).

 ## Next steps